Kacperx24/Recipe-app/README.md

 This is a recipe application built using React with TypeScript and React Query.
 The application allows users to add recipes with their configurations, view existing recipes, and filter recipes based on different criteria.

 ## Features
-Add recipes: Users can add new recipes by providing details such as title, description, ingredients, and preparation instructions.
+Add recipes: Users can add new recipes by providing details such as title, description, ingredients, preparation time, difficulty and preparation instructions.

-View recipes: Users can browse through the existing recipes and view their details, including the title, description, ingredients, and preparation instructions.
+View recipes: Users can browse through the existing recipes and view their details.

-Filter recipes: Users can filter recipes based on various criteria such as difficulty level, cooking time, or ingredients.
+Filter recipes: Users can filter recipes based on various criteria such as title, country or preparation time.

 ## Technologies Used

-React: A JavaScript library for building user interfaces.
+React

-TypeScript: A statically typed superset of JavaScript that enhances developer productivity.
+TypeScript

-React Query: A data fetching and caching library for React applications.
+React Query

-CSS: Used for styling the application components.
+Styled-components

-Node.js: A JavaScript runtime environment used for the backend server.
+React-hook-form

 ## Backend Server

 The backend server for this application is located in a separate repository.
-You can find the repository here.
+You can find the repository [here](https://github.com/Kacperx24/Recipe-App-Backend).